ConventionHacker Summer Camp 2026

 What are the DEF CON 2026 dates and hours?

 DEF CON 34 runs Thursday August 6 through Sunday August 9, 2026.
 Show hours are 8:00 AM to 8:00 PM Thursday through Saturday, and 10:00 AM to 4:00 PM on Sunday (closing day).
-DEF CON Training (separate ticketed event) runs August 7–11.
+DEF CON Training (separate ticketed event) runs the two days before the main conference — typically August 4–5.
 The official DEF CON party is typically held Saturday evening and is included with badge purchase.

 How do I buy a DEF CON badge?